 Core Requirements (15 Credits)

-Focus Area or Electives (9 Credits)
+Focus Area (9 Credits)

 To satisfy the elective requirements a student may choose to pursue a focus area consisting of a three course sequence for a total of nine credits.
 Students can also choose to create their own focus area or simply choose from the wide variety of electives.